iamosley/la/md/01_DataPrepDissolve.md

 }

 # create a dict for the required census datum (member_id in StatCan terminology)
-# just so I remeber how I did this (from my SQL Server version of the data)
+# just so I remember how I did this (from my SQL Server version of the data)
 sql = '''
 SELECT
     cast([Member_ID] as varchar(6)) + ': "'